36-Year-Old Pitcher – Toronto Blue Jays

 Johan Santana Contract Information:

-Signed a minor league contract with the Orioles in March of 2014.
+Signed a minor-league contract with the Blue Jays in February 2015.

 To instantly reveal our fantasy analysis of every player – including Johan Santana – simply subscribe now.